Carnival of Carnage: Legacy

-During a live performance of the song "The Juggla" in 1993, Bruce addressed the audience as Juggalos, and the positive response resulted in the group using the word thereafter.
-The word has been the subject of criticism from both Sisario and Erlewine, who suggested the term is similar to the racial slur jigaboo.
 In 1997, Twiztid released a cover of the song "First Day Out" on the duo's debut album, Mostasteless.
 In 1998, the album was reissued by Island Records without the tracks "Blackin' Your Eyes" and "Night of the Axe."
 The original version continues to be sold by Psychopathic Records.
 By 2010, the album had sold well enough to become eligible for gold certification by the RIAA.
 In the Aqua Teen Hunger Force episode "Juggalo", Bruce and Utsler appear as themselves during a trial after Master Shake commits suicide.
 George Lowe asks "Mr. 2 Dope" to read lyrics from "Blackin' Your Eyes".

-25th Anniversary
+25th anniversary

-In mid 2017 it was announced that Insane Clown Posse was going to perform the album in its entirety at the "El Club" (which holds 600 people), located in southwest Detroit directly across the street from Clark Park right in the heart of ICP's stomping ground when they were younger.
-It was also announced that the performance would only be a one time thing, and tickets would be $250, with all proceeds going directly to the people making the documentary about John Kickjazz titled "The Third Clown".
+In 2017, it was announced that Insane Clown Posse was going to perform the album in its entirety at the "El Club" (which holds 600 people), located in southwest Detroit directly across the street from Clark Park right in the heart of ICP's stomping ground when they were younger.
+It was also announced that the performance would only be a one-time event, and tickets would be $250, with all proceeds going directly to the people making the documentary about John Kickjazz titled The Third Clown.
 It was also said that John and Shaggy 2 Dope's little brother Tre Pound of Chop Shop would fill in for John.
 Later on it was announced that for the first time in 25 years Inner City Posse would be performing, and they would wear no makeup.
 Also a 25th anniversary vinyl version will be available.
 On August 25, 2017, the lineup for the show was announced, including Rude Boys son DJ Carlito performing (playing music) in between sets, as well as an after party at "MJ's":